thelbane/Apple-II-Programs/tips-and-tricks.md

 You can't use `GOTO 0` to loop the interesting part because it will clear the screen every time.

-`FOR` is the obvious choice for repeat work a certain number of times, but it might not be so obvious if you want to do work indefinitely.
+`FOR` is the obvious choice for repeating work a specific number of times, but it might not be so obvious if you want to do work indefinitely.

 `FOR N = 0 TO 1 : PRINT "."; : N = 0 : NEXT`